piotro888/vscode-discord-rich-presence/README.md

 ### Instalation:
 * Add Visual Studio Code as game in Discord

     Open VSCode, go to Discord -> User Settings -> Game Activity -> Not seeing your game?
-Add it! and select Visual Studio Code from list
+Add it!, select Visual Studio Code from list and make sure that "Display currently running game as status message" is checked.

 * Download and install extenstion

-    VSCode marketplace: Exstension will be avalible VSCode marketplace soon
+  VSCode marketplace: Exstension will be avalible VSCode marketplace ~~soon~~

   **Offline installation:**
      Download latest `.vsix` release from https://github.com/piotro888/vscode-discord-rich-presence/releases and install it in VSCode from Extensions (left side menu) > ... > Install from VSIX
 * Restart Visual Studio Code